 By the mid 1980s, the Park District had grown to over 18,000 acres of land, patrolled by 77 rangers.
 In the years that followed, the Ranger Department became more specialized and technologically advanced.
 Detective units and K-9 units were established, and a computer-aided dispatch center and records management system were implemented.

 In 2004, the department moved into a new headquarters in Rocky River Reservation.
 Police Headquarters houses a state-of-the-art communications center, prisoner holding facilities, a forensic laboratory, and a museum.
 The museum displays photographs, uniforms, artifacts, and equipment utilized throughout the years.
 Of particular note is the national award for Best Dressed Law Enforcement Agency, as featured in the September 2004 edition of Law and Order magazine.

-Today, the department's force includes 85 sworn rangers.
-These police patrol what has become a park district with over 23,000 acres of land in six northeast Ohio counties, 100 miles of connecting parkways, and Cleveland Metroparks Zoo.
+Today, the department's force includes 90 sworn officers.
+These police patrol what has become a park district with over 23,700 acres of land in six northeast Ohio counties, 100 miles of connecting parkways, and Cleveland Metroparks Zoo.

 From its earliest days, Cleveland Metroparks Police Department has grown in size, technology, and experience of its personnel.
 Through extensive training programs, continuing education efforts, and advancements in technology, the department and its officers remain in a perpetual state of evolution.
 The vitality of the Police Department reflects the importance the community places on Cleveland's "Emerald Necklace," an open space of natural beauty and diversity that welcomes over 40 million visitors a year.